+appropriate licensing board.
+If subsequent inspections identify a failure to address previous violations the facility will "fail" the inspection and disciplinary proceedings will be initiated against licensure.
 Indianapolis, IN 46204.
 (Postmark must be within five (5) business days after the initial inspection).
-Failure to timely submit a corrective action plan will result in a personal appearance before the appropriate licensing board.
-If subsequent inspections identify a failure to address previous violations the facility will "fail" the inspection and disciplinary proceedings will be initiated against licensure.
-A plan of corrective action can be either emailed to PLACompliance@pla.IN.gov, or mailed to: Indiana Professional Licensing Agency, Attn: Compliance Division, 402 W. Washington Street, RM W072
+Failure to timely submit a corrective action plan will result in a personal appearance before the A plan of corrective action can be either emailed to PLAC ompliance@pla.IN.gov, or mailed to: Indiana Professional Licensing Agency, Attn: Compliance Division, 402 W. Washington Street, RM W072